forxer/blade-ui-kit-bootstrap/docs/buttons/link-button.md

 ### URL

 This button attribute corresponds to the "href" attribute of the link that the button must follow.
-It is required.

 ```blade
     <x-link-button :url="route('do-something')">